microsoft/malmo/scripts/python-wheel/README.md

 Please follow the advice to cut & paste the url into another browser tab but substituting `localhost` for `0.0.0.0` or address URL part
 (as we are bridging port 8888 to the docker container).

-The advise looks something like this:
+The output looks something like this:

 ```
 Copy/paste this URL into your browser when you connect for the first time,